Orthogonal Latin Squares of Order Ten with Two Relations: A SAT Investigation

 \section{Results}

 We now discuss our computational results enumerating all 4-nets(10) with at least two nontrivial relations.
 Our results were run on an Intel i7 CPU running at 2.8~GHz and using the SAT solver \textsc{CaDiCaL}~1.9.4 using up to~250 MiB of memory.
-Our scripts are freely available at \url{https://doi.org/10.5281/zenodo.17352786}{doi.org/10.5281/zenodo.17352786}.
+Our scripts are freely available and archived on Zenodo at \href{https://doi.org/10.5281/zenodo.17352786}{doi.org/10.5281/zenodo.17352786}.

 We use a Python script to generate SAT instances in each of the five possible forms (cases 1--5) following the encoding described in Section~\ref{sec:encoding}.
 In order to mitigate the effect of randomness in the search, each case was independently solved 45 times, each time with a different random seed.
-The differing random seeds ensure that each instance of \textsc{CaDiCaL} will make different choices during the solving process.
+The differing random seeds ensure that each instance of \textsc{CaDiCaL} makes different choices during the solving process.
 A tabular summary of the results of these trials is provided in Table~\ref{tbl:results}, and a box plot of the running times is provided in Figure~\ref{fig:results}.

 The SAT solver determined that cases 2, 3, and 4 all had no solutions and these cases were always solvable in a few seconds.
-It is interesting to note that Delisle~\cite{delisle2010search} ruled out cases 2 and 4 theoretically using a counting argument, but despite the fact we did not explicitly use this fact in the SAT encoding, the SAT solver quickly proved unsatisfiability on its own.
-The fact that the solver also quickly ruled out case 3 suggested to us that case 3 was also resolvable using a counting argument, and we were successful in finding one (included at the end of this section).
+It is interesting to note that Delisle~\cite{delisle2010search} ruled out cases 2 and 4 theoretically using a counting argument, but despite the fact we did not explicitly use this in the SAT encoding, the SAT solver quickly proved unsatisfiability on its own.
+The fact that the solver also quickly ruled out case~3 suggested to us that case 3 was also resolvable using a counting argument, and we were successful in finding one (included at the end of this section).